tjohann/food_tracker/README.md

-my playground regarding my food tracking tool
+My simple food tracking tool
 =============================================

-This is my playground around data handling.
-It will be used for my food tracking tool written with the help of GTK.
+This is my simple tool to track my food consumption.
+It will generate a comma seperated file and a human readable text file.

+Used widget set:

+	GTK3

+Used language:

+	C

+Used configuration reader:

+	libconfig

 Useful links